-Hirokazu Koreeda, one of my favorite directors, considers himself as a "collector", collecting emotions and thoughts that are embedded in the world, and then simply displaying them back to the world.
-Similarly, I am also one of the collectors (or gleaners, as Agnès Varda would say), as an ecologist, a traveler, and a visual storyteller.
+Hirokazu Koreeda, one of my favorite directors, considers himself as a "collector", collecting emotions, interactions, and facts embedded in the world, then simply projecting them back to the world.
+I strive to be such a collector as an ecologist and a storyteller.

-I grew up in Hangzhou, China.
-Wildness was absent in my life until a hitch-hiking trip to Tibet after I finished my undergraduate study.
-My passion of wildlife and open rangeland has never faded away ever since.
-I am currently a Ph.D. candidate at University of California, Berkeley in the US, focusing on wildlife ecology and conservation, landscape fragmentation, and associated social processes.
-Leading up to this, I completed a BS degree in natural resources and a MS degree in Geography.
+I was born in Hangzhou, China.
+The idea of nature was absent in my life until a hitch-hiking trip to Tibet after my undergraduate study.
+My passion for animals and open rangelands has never faded away ever since.
+I am currently a Ph.D. candidate at University of California, Berkeley in the US, studying wildlife ecology, rangeland ecology, and conservation biology (more on Research).
+Leading up to this, I completed a B.S. in natural resources and a M.S. in geospatial science.

 Aside from research, I tell stories about science and life through the lens of camera.
 Currently, I am working on a video series entitled WONDERER, portraits of grad students.
 I am also a proud chicken mother and urban farmer, thanks to the beautiful climate and land available in NorCal where I currently live.